Wildlife Garden panorama with a pond visible and the Museum building in the background

 A special spot to observe urban nature

-Thanks to the hard work of a team of volunteers and staff, the Wildlife Garden has flourished over the past 25 years.
+Thanks to the hard work of a team of volunteers and staff, our gardens have flourished over the past 25 years.

 Greyface Dartmoor sheep in the Museum Wildlife Garden

-Greyface Dartmoor sheep have helped maintain the chalk downland and meadow areas of the Wildlife Garden since 1999, coming here to graze each autumn
+Greyface Dartmoor sheep have helped maintain the chalk downland and meadow areas of the garden since 1999, coming here to graze each autumn

 The unique position and composition of our garden – a mosaic of various British habitats sited in central London next to a lot of wildlife experts – means that it has yielded many interesting discoveries over the years.
 These include some species new to Britain.